Fascia Release Reflexology

 Myofascial force transmission

-This is followed by the whole-body resonance technique, where the therapist applies small, gentle impulses while holding onto the patient's feet.
-This gives the therapist insight into how tight the patient's fascia is.
+A whole-body resonance technique is applied as the therapist uses small, gentle impulses while holding onto the patient's feet.
+This gives the therapist insight into how taught the fascia is.